plumbblake/trevordmiller-website/pages/blog/test-behavior/index.md

 })
 ```

-The assertions in these kinds of tests (ie `expect(props.accounts).toBe(accounts)`) are testing that the following wire-up/syntax in React works:
+The assertions in these kinds of tests are testing that the following wire-up/syntax in React works:

 ```javascript
 <BaseAccountSelect accounts={accounts} ... />